 First of all, users viewing your listing will be more inclined to book if they don’t need to send you an inquiry first.
 That’s pretty obvious.
 But there's more to it than that.

 Users browsing through the search results can select the “instant book filter.”
 Once selected, Airbnb only shows listings that can be booked instantly.
 These listings can be recognized by the little lightning icon displayed in the search snippet.

 Users who use this filter won't even see your listing if you don't have instant booked activated.
 In other words, your listing could show up less in the search results and you'll have fewer bookings as a result.

 Finally, there is reason to believe that Airbnb might bump the search rank of listings with instant book enabled.
-On their website, they state that one of the factors that determines the search rank is “easy of booking.”
+On their website, they state that one of the factors that determine the search rank is “ease of booking.”
 Although they don't specifically mention instant book, it could very well be a factor as Airbnb doesn't disclose all the factors that their search rank algorithm uses.

 Looking at how many steps you have to go through to turn it off, it's clear that Airbnb really wants hosts to use it, another reason to believe it may be a search rank factor.

 Allowing guests to book instantly raises two concerns.
 First of all, a lot of hosts don't feel comfortable allowing guests to book their place without the chance to review them.
 Secondly, some hosts worry that they won't have enough time to prepare the house in case when a last minute booking comes in.

 Airbnb recognized this concern and provide hosts with a way to enable the instant book option without having to accept anyone who wants to book.
 Hosts can set certain conditions, such as that the guest must have been recommended by another host at least once and that the guest has provided a government ID.

 I recommend selecting both additional conditions.
 That way you can take advantage of the bump in the search results without having to open up your space to anyone who creates an account on Airbnb.